nizanhuw/Data512_Wildfire_Project/README.md

 Please utilize the link to the ipynb file running all modules in the Source code folder:

 The source code folder contains the following ipynb files to run in a specific order:
+- Reader.py: Instructor's python `object` function from the Wildfire.zip to read in USGS GEO called and imported in
+  Wild_fire_aquisition_and_Smoke_Estimate_Howard.ipynb

 - Please run this first: Wild_fire_aquisition_and_Smoke_Estimate_Howard.ipynb
   This file contains the process of collecting reader.py and USGS_Wildland_Fire_Combined_Dataset.json in the intermediate_data folder.
   This collects information from these files to produce coeur_smoke_estimate_df.csv in the Data_Results folder.
 Creates smoke estimations